 Renting a car is not advisable for snowbirds who plan to stay within one city.
 Intercity travel by rental car would only be practical in the southern parts of brazil as the roads are better and safer than the roads in Northern brazil.

-Brazilian healthcare is among the best in South America and the Ministry of Health is in charge of medical services, hospitals, and public health so it's citizens and permanent residents are entitled to free healthcare.
-There are also private hospitals available which snowbirds may prefer to use as they have shorter waiting times but they often cost more than public hospitals.
+Brazilian healthcare is among the best in South America and the Ministry of Health is in charge of medical services, hospitals, and public health so its citizens and permanent residents are entitled to free healthcare.
+There are also private hospitals available that snowbirds may prefer to use as they have shorter waiting times but they often cost more than public hospitals.

 Purchasing travel medical insurance before leaving your country can also help offset medical expenses.
 The majority of the doctors in Sao Paulo and Rio de Janeiro speak English thanks to foreign training so they will have little to no trouble understanding you.
 The main hospitals in these regions include Hospital das Clinicas in Sao Paulo and Hospital Samaritano & Hospital Copa D'Or in Rio de Janeiro.
 When faced with an emergency, call 192 and an ambulance will be sent to you.